 “Our team took a simplified approach aimed at understanding fundamental geophysical constraints on wind and solar power,” explained lead author Shaner.
 “We looked at solar and wind power availability on an hourly basis across the U.S. and determined how much of current electricity demand could be met by varying amounts of solar panels, wind turbines, and energy storage, in addition to changes in the electricity grid.”

 According to the team’s findings, solar power resources reached peak generating ability in June and July, and wind resources peak in March and April and slump during July and August.
 So, the resources have a complementary effect that would allow each to help alleviate the other’s deficiencies.
-But this wouldn’t be enough to overcome non-seasonal variation in solar and wind resources.
+But this wouldn’t be enough to overcome the non-seasonal variation in solar and wind resources.

 Their assessments showed that reliable electricity generation with 80 percent solar and wind would require a continent-scale transmission grid with at least 12 hours of storage to overcome ordinary day-to-day variation.